apoffa/api-standard-jresponse/README.md

 ### Dynamic usage
 This allow you to dynamically append data or error during the execution of the code.

-Firs of all, add the response setter middleware (before declaring any routes).
+First of all, add the response middleware (before declaring any routes).
 ```javascript
 import { setJResponse } from "api-standard-jresponse";